 - Students must begin their graduate program within one year of their undergraduate graduation.

-- Notify the Graduate School when you submit your application for undergraduate graduation.
+- Students must notify the Graduate School when submitting an application for undergraduate graduation.

 More information available at http://uah.edu/jump

 Minimum GPA requirements by college or program